codinggamer-dev/ConvNet/README.md

 - Built as a school project to learn deep learning fundamentals
 - Inspired by PyTorch and TensorFlow's clean APIs
-- Thanks to the NumPy, Numba, and CuPy teams for amazing tools
+- Powered by JAX and XLA for high-performance computation
 - MNIST dataset by Yann LeCun and Corinna Cortes - the perfect dataset for learning CNNs

 ---